mech78/Homey.Sonnen/Source/com.sonnen.battery/README.md

 # Sonnen

-Adds support for Sonnen Battery - Time of Consumption (ToC)
+Adds support for Sonnen Batterie - Time of Use (ToU), Prognosis Charging and much more